 Why choose UCLA Health for gynecologic cancer care?

-Our doctors use a research-based, patient-centered, holistic approach to cancer care, delivered with unwavering support and compassion.
+Our doctors use a patient-centered, evidence-based, holistic approach to cancer care, delivered with unwavering support and compassion.
 We specialize in all types of gynecologic cancer, including cervical, ovarian, endometrial and uterine cancers.
 At UCLA Health, you’ll find:

 Personalized care: Our care doesn’t stop with a diagnosis or treatment.
 We lead with compassion, providing support every step of the way.